 I also didn’t have any luck using molds.
 It was too hard for me to know when things were totally dry, and too hard to get them popped back out of the mold.
 Once I started using a melon baller instead of molds, the whole process became a lot easier too!
 (It’s probably possible to use some other sort of small spoon if you don’t have a melon baller.)

 Having the tablets all laid out on wax paper also helped me monitor them as they were drying, something I felt I couldn’t do as well when they were in molds.
 They will expand a bit more and get a little lumpier looking as the drying time goes along.
 After several hours go by, I move them around a little bit.
 If they are still sticking a bit to the wax paper, I know they aren’t thoroughly dry yet.
 It will probably take at least 8 to 12 hours for your tablets to totally dry out.
-I usually just let them set for a whole 24 hour day to be sure they are good and dry.
+I usually just let them set for an entire 24 hour day to be sure they are good and dry.

 Simple and Natural Toilet Bowl Cleaning